-6.3 Shelf Life Please see details on carton.
+6.3 Shelf Life

+Please see details on carton.

-6.4 Special Precautions for Storage Store below 30°C.
+6.4 Special Precautions for Storage

+Please see details on carton.

+6.5 Nature and contents of container

+PA/AI/PVC-AI blister containing 10 tablets in a carton of 3 and 10 blisters

+7. MARKETING AUTHORIZATION HOLDER

+Pfizer (Thailand) Limited, Bangkok, Thailand

+8. MARKETING AUTHORIZATION NUMBER

+Lipitor (Tablets 10 mg) Reg.
+No.

+Lipitor (Tablets 20 mg) Reg.
+No.

+Lipitor (Tablets 40 mg) Reg.
+No.

+Lipitor (Tablets 80 mg) Reg.
+No.

+9. DATE OF AUTHORIZATION

+10. DATE OF REVISION OF THE TEXT

+1 September 2014

-6.5 Nature and Contents of Container PA/Al/PVC-Al blister containing 10 tablets in a carton of 3 and 10 blisters 7.
-MARKETING AUTHORIZATION HOLDER Pfizer Parke Davis (Thailand) Limited 8.
-MARKETING AUTHORIZATION NUMBER Xarator (Tablets 10 mg) Reg.
-No. 1C 21/63 (N) Xarator (Tablets 20 mg) Reg.
-No. 1C 22/63 (N) Xarator (Tablets 40 mg) Reg.
-No. 1C 23/63 (N) Xarator (Tablets 80 mg) Reg.
-No. 1C 24/63 (N) 9.
-DATE OF AUTHORIZATION 30 March 2020 LPD rev no.: 19 LPD Date: January 27, 2021 Country: Thailand Reference CDS ver: 21.0; date: December 15, 2020 10.
-DATE OF REVISION OF THE TEXT 27 January 2021 Warnings (based on Thai Ministry of Public Health Announcement) 1.
-Do not use the drug in pregnant and breast-feeding women.
-2. Do not use the drug in patients with liver disease.
-3. If there is myalgia at calf, back or whole body, stop taking drug and consult physician.
-4. Liver function tests should be performed before taking drug and 6 and 12 weeks after taking drug.
+Warnings (based on Thai Ministry of Public Health Announcement)

+- 1. Do not use the drug in pregnant and breast-feeding women. - 2.
+Do not use the drug in patients with liver disease. - 3.
+If there is myalgia at calf, back or whole body, stop taking drug and consult physician.

+- 4. Liver function tests should be performed before taking drug and 6 and 12 weeks after taking drug.
 For patients who routinely use the drug, liver function tests should be performed every 6 months or as recommended by a physician.
-If the transaminase level is greater than three times of upper normal limit, stop taking drug and consult a physician.
-5. Use with caution with digoxin, warfarin because the level of these drugs in blood may be high and become dangerous.

-6. The risk of myopathy or rhabdomyolysis will increase when the drug is administered with other following drugs, e.g., azole antifungals such as ketoconazole, itraconazole; macrolides such as erythromycin, clarithromycin; HIV protease inhibitors such as indinavir, ritonavir, nelfinavir, saquinavir; verapamil; diltiazem; gemfibrozil; nicotinic acid; cyclosporine; amiodarone.
-7. The risk of rhabdomyolysis will increase under the following conditions, e.g., use at high dose, in the elderly; in patients with hepatic or renal insufficiency; in alcoholism; in patients with hypothyroidism.

-8. Caution should be exercised when taking this drug with colchicine, especially in the elderly, or

-patients with renal insufficiency because there is a risk of myopathy or rhabdomyolysis.

-9. The use of this drug may increase the risk of increase in blood sugar level.
+If the transaminase level is greater than three times of upper normal limit, stop taking drug and consult physician. - 5.
+Use with caution with digoxin, warfarin because the level of these drugs in blood may be high and become dangerous. - 6.
+The risk of myopathy or rhabdomyolysis will increase when administer the drug with other following drugs, e.g., azole antifungals such as ketoconazole, itraconazole; macrolides such as erythromycin, clarithromycin; HIV protease inhibitors such as indinavir, ritonavir, nelfinavir, saquinavir; verapamil; diltiazem; gemfibrozil; nicotinic acid; cyclosporine; amiodarone. - 7.
+The risk of rhabdomyolysis will increase under the following conditions, e.g., use at high dose, the elderly; patients with hepatic or renal insufficiency; alcoholism; patients with hypothyroidism. - 8.
+Caution should be exercised when taking this drug with colchicine especially in the elderly or patients with renal insufficiency because there is a risk of myopathy or rhabdomyolysis. - 9.
+The use of this drug may increase the risk of increasing in blood sugar level.

-LPD Revision No.: 19 (Small Tablets)
+LPD Revision No.: 12.3 LPD Date: Sep 01, 2014 Country: Thailand

-LPD Date: January 27, 2021

-Country: Thailand

-30